abudhaka/Elk-Stack-Project/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

-- In this deployment, the http://104.211.28.24:5601/app/kibana webpage is navigated to in order to check that the ELK server is running.
+- In this deployment, the ELK server GUI (http://104.211.28.24:5601/app/kibana) webpage is navigated to in order to check that the ELK server is running.
 104.211.28.24 is the public IP address of ELK Server.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._